 FBI Joins Investigation Into Fatal Illinois Police Shooting

-Sherrellis Sheria Stinnette, grandmother of Marcellis Stinnette, 19, speaks to the media during a protest rally for Marcellis Stinnette who was killed by Waukegan Police last Tuesday in Waukegan, Ill., Thursday, Oct.
-22, 2020.
-Stinnette was killed and his girlfriend and mother of his child, Tafara Williams, was wounded when a police officer in Waukegan opened fire Tuesday night after police said Williams' vehicle started rolling toward the officer following a traffic stop.
-(Brian Hill/Daily Herald via AP)

-The FBI will join Illinois State Police in investigating a police shooting in suburban Chicago that killed a Black man who was a passenger in a vehicle and wounded the Black female driver, a prosecutor announced Friday.
+Waukegan (US) (AP) The FBI will join Illinois State Police in investigating a police shooting in suburban Chicago that killed a Black man who was a passenger in a vehicle and wounded the Black female driver, a prosecutor announced Friday.
+Lake County State's Attorney Michael Nerheim said he asked the U.S. Justice Department to review the circumstances surrounding the fatal shooting of Marcellis Stinnette, 19, and the wounding of his girlfriend, Tafara Williams, this week in Waukegan..

 - FOLLOW US ON: